magoo/risk-measurement/content/en/blog/twitter-outage/index.md

 A panel of 26 individuals I organized were [elicited](/risk-measurement/docs/estimation/expert-elicitation/) for a [forecast](/risk-measurement/docs/intro/for-noobs) suggesting the individual's probabilistic assessment of whether this scenario would take place.

-That's me at 30% by the way, I was very surprised the panel shot so high, in my opinion.
+That's me at 30% in the image, by the way.
+I was very surprised the panel shot so high.

 ## What's next?